kcarriedo/zoom-service/README.md

 Choose the iOS MobileRTC Stack option once you have signed in, and under the credential tab, copy the APP Key and APP Secret into the `appKey` and `appSecret` into the ZoomService `ZoomAPI` struct.
 The direct link to the credentials page is found [here](https://zoom.us/developer/ios/credential).

+Finally, in your `AppDelegate.swift` file, add the line `ZoomService.sharedInstance.authenticateSDK()` in your `didFinishLaunchingWithOptions` function and you should be set.

 **Note: The APP Key and APP Secret are your credentials to authorize your use of the MobileRTC framework in your app.
 As of now, you still cannot start or join calls with until you are authorized as a Zoom API user or a Zoom member.**

 ## Zoom Authentication
 Zoom provides 2 ways for you to use the MobileRTC Stack functions.
-You can authenticate yourself as just an API user or also a Zoom member (which requires the user to sign in to their Zoom account).
+You can authenticate yourself as just an API user or as also a Zoom member (which requires the user to sign in to their Zoom account).
 You **MUST** always first authenticate yourself as an API user.
 Afterward, you can provide the user with an option to authenticate as a user.

 **Zoom API Authentication (Required)**